Introdution to Programming - C# Programming Fundamentals

 }

-The next word, Void, is the data type that the method returns, and in this case, void means nothing is returned).
-If the method was to return a number then you would replace void with int.
+The next word, Void, is the data type that the method returns; in this case, void means nothing is returned).
+If the method were to return a number, then you would replace void with int.

 All Methods are blocks of code, and a block of code is always encased within curly brackets (braces).

-Methods are always executed from the top brace down to the bottom brace, in sequential order.
-When the compiler reaches the end of the Main method, the program exits.
+Methods are always executed sequentially from the top brace down to the bottom brace.
+The program exits when the compiler reaches the end of the Main method.

 We can add another method to our project in much the same way as the Main method.
 After the closing brace of the Main method, we will add another method called "myMethod".
-Within this method, we will write a line to the console stating that myMethod has been called.
+We will write a line to the console stating that myMethod has been called within this method.
 We will then call myMethod from the Main method.

 The code should look like this when you add our new method.